korinious/apps/README.md

-# thesis
+# apps
-Cool stuff for thesis
+Cool stuff for apps and experiments